 Captain Jeff Townsend, Commander, East County Operations / Uniform Patrol

-Uniform Patrol, commonly referred to as “road patrol”, is commanded by Captain Jeff Townsend, with the assistance of First Lieutenant Cedric Humphrey.
+Uniform Patrol, commonly referred to as “road patrol”, is commanded by Captain Jeff Townsend.

 Uniform Patrol is on duty 24-hours a day, 7 days a week.
 Four shifts rotate this coverage and include those sheriff's deputies on the 100, 200, 300 & 400 Shifts.
 Each shift has K-9 and aviation teams assigned to them, as well as a Watch Commander, who is directly responsible for all field operations in Martin County.